Who can claim Carer's Allowance?

 How much is Carer's Allowance worth?

-If your State Pension is more than £64.60 a week, you won’t actually receive Carer’s Allowance.
-This is because these are ‘overlapping benefits’ and you can only receive one benefit reward at a time.
+If your State Pension is more than £66.15 a week, you won’t actually receive Carer’s Allowance.
+This is because these are ‘overlapping benefits’ and you can only receive one benefit rate at a time.
 Instead, you will have an ‘underlying entitlement’ to Carer’s Allowance.
 This means that you’re recognised as a carer, but you can’t be paid Carer’s Allowance.